veepee-oss/Vp.FSharp.Sql/README.md

 In most cases, this library is only used for creating other F# libraries leveraging the relevant ADO providers.

-If you just wanna execute SQL commands a-la-F#, you might want to look at [this section](#-how-to-use-this-library)
+If you just wanna execute SQL commands a-la-F#, you might want to look at [this section](#-how-to-use-this-library).

 # ✨ Slagging Hype

-We aim at following "highly controversial practices" to the best of our ability!
+We follow "highly controversial practices" to the best of our ability!

 Status     | Package
 ---------- | ----------------------